 The numerical solution $\U_h^n \simeq \U(\xx,t^n)$ is represented by

 that corresponds, on each element, to a linear combination of the shape functions $\varphi_\sigma \in V_h$, which are assumed to be continuous within the elements and on the faces of the elements with coefficients $\U_\sigma^n$ to be determined by a numerical method.
-In this work we employ Bernstein basis functions $\left\{ \varphi_{\sigma_h} \right\}_{\sigma_h}$ of order $k$.

-The drawback of using Bernstein polynomials is that not all degrees of freedom $\U_{\sigma}^n$ in the expansion \eqref{approx_uh} will represent the solution values at certain nodes, however, the advantage of this family of shape functions is their positivity on $K$ that will enforce, the positivity of the mass matrix, as we shall see in the coming section.
+In this work we employ Bernstein basis functions $\left\{ \varphi_{\sigma} \right\}_{\sigma}$ of order $k$.
+While one could observe that using Bernstein polynomials has the drawback that not all degrees of freedom $\U_{\sigma}^n$ in the expansion \eqref{approx_uh} will represent the solution values at certain nodes, one of the main advantages offered by this type of shape functions is their positivity on a cell $K$ that will enforce, the positivity of the mass matrix, as we shall see in the coming section.